Adoption of an adult

 Sometimes, plenary adoption is possible.

-Plenary adoption a major is however possible until he was 21 in particular in any of the following cases:
+Plenary adoption a major is possible until he was 21 in particular in any of the following cases:

 On the other hand, the biological parents of the adult to be adopted do not have to consent to adoption.